hilbix/corona/README.md

 WTF why?

-- Because AFAIC the world has gone mad.
+- Because AFAICS the world has gone mad.
 All presentations about COVID-19 are not done for a normal being.
 - Hence I had to do it myself.
 Sigh.

+`babeljs`?

+- Debian Buster:
+  - You need backports
+  - `apt-get install node-babel7`

 Contact?
 Bug?